OpenBankingUK/dcr-docs-pub/dynamic-client-registration.md

 This specification defines the APIs for a TPP to submit a Software Statement Assertion to an ASPSP for the purpose of creating OAuth clients that are registered with ASPSP.
 The document goes on to identify a set of situations when a TPP may need to modify the client.
 The ASPSPs may implement optional APIs defined here to achieve that behaviour or implement a service management capability to deal with these changes.
 The API supercedes the Open Banking OpenID Connect (OIDC) Dynamic Client Registration Profile.
-This follows on from recommendations made in <a href="/wiki/spaces/WOR/pages/619643199/Final+Paper%3A++Preparing+the+ecosystem+for+eIDAS+enhancements" data-linked-resource-id="619643199" data-linked-resource-version="7" data-linked-resource-type="page">Final Paper: Preparing the ecosystem for eIDAS enhancements</a>:<blockquote>
+This follows on from recommendations made in [https://openid.net/specs/openid-financial-api-part-2.html#tls-considerations](https://openid.net/specs/openid-financial-api-part-2.html#tls-considerations).

-**6.3.4 Dynamic Client Registration**
+> **6.3.4 Dynamic Client Registration**
+>
-It is the opinion of the OBIE that ASPSPs will need to ensure that TPPs can be registered in a seamless, ideally fully automated basis with registrations processed and TPP responses provided in real-time to avoid the perception / imposition of obstacles.
+> It is the opinion of the OBIE that ASPSPs will need to ensure that TPPs can be registered in a seamless, ideally fully automated basis with registrations processed and TPP responses provided in real-time to avoid the perception / imposition of obstacles.
 Capability is already provided by the OBIE to support this via the Participant Identification API.

-**6.4.2 Re-registration at ASPSPs**
+> **6.4.2 Re-registration at ASPSPs**
+>
-As a result of impact 6.3.1 or 6.3.2, TPPs may be required to re-onboard with ASPSPs that upgrade their Authorisation server capabilities.
+> As a result of impact 6.3.1 or 6.3.2, TPPs may be required to re-onboard with ASPSPs that upgrade their Authorisation server capabilities.
 OBIE suggests that future delivery phases determine the materiality of this issue and the feasibility of ASPSPs parallel running solutions to enable a smooth migration.
-It is the expectation of IESG TPP representatives that steps be taken to avoid re-registration requirements.</blockquote>
+It is the expectation of IESG TPP representatives that steps be taken to avoid re-registration requirements.

 ## Document Structure

 This document consists of the following parts: